DENG-MIT/LeanKAN/README.md

 **The code in this repository includes an implementation of LeanKAN.
 Our implementation uses the original, standard addition KAN implementation in the following repository as a starting point: https://github.com/vpuri3/KolmogorovArnold.jl**

 ## LeanKAN Implementation
-Please see the files in src_v2.
-In addition to the standard definitions of nodes, grids, normalizers, etc., mult_flag needs to be defined for multiplication layers. mult_flag corresponds to n^mu in the arxiv manuscript, and dicates the number of input nodes used as multiplication nodes.
+Please see src/kdense_rm.jl.
+In addition to the standard definitions of nodes, grids, normalizers, etc., mult_flag needs to be defined for multiplication layers. mult_flag corresponds to n^mu in the Neural Networks manuscript, and dicates the number of input nodes used as multiplication nodes.

-For an example, please see Mult_test_v2.jl.
+For an example, please see Mult_test_LeanKAN.jl.
 Further discussion of this case is available in Sec.
-IIC of our manuscript.
+4.1 of the manuscript.
+For a PDE example, please see Schrodinger_LeanKAN.jl.
+Further discussion of this case is available in Sec.
+4.3 of the manuscript.

 ## MultKAN Implementation
-Please see the files in src_MultKAN.
-Here we implemented the original MultKAN framework of Liu et al. in Julia, with k=2, for comparison against NewMultKAN.
+Please see src/kdense_multKAN.jl.
+Here we implemented the original MultKAN framework of Liu et al. in Julia, with k=2, for comparison against LeanKAN.

 For an example, please see Mult_test_MultKAN.jl.
 Further discussion of this case is available in Sec.
-IIB of our manuscript.
+4.1 of our manuscript.

-**Training results are plotted in results/**
+**Training results for all three cases (LeanKAN test, MultKAN test, LeanKAN PDE) are plotted in results/figs**